spraxx/customer-segmentation/README.md

 ### What is the importance of Customer Segmentation in banking?
 Customer segmentation has been a key strategy in the banking sector, traditionally based on demographic factors like age, income, and location to classify customers.
 However, with the rise of big data and advanced analytics, these traditional approaches are being superseded by more advanced machine learning techniques.
 These new methods allow banks to process large datasets and reveal intricate patterns in customer behavior that were previously out of reach.

+## Data

+This is a dataset that I found in kaggle and can be found here: [Bank Customer Segmentation](https://www.kaggle.com/datasets/shivamb/bank-customer-segmentation).

+This dataset consists of 1 Million+ transaction by over 800K customers for a bank in India.
+The data contains information such as - customer age (DOB), location, gender, account balance at the time of the transaction, transaction details, transaction amount, etc.